 This is a lesson my husband Mark and I learned a few years ago.
-Due to illnesses in the family, we needed to remain close to home, but still wanted to have a couple of days alone together for Valentine’s Day.
-We didn’t want to leave town, and we had left the planning a bit late, so booking anything on such a busy weekend would have been next to impossible.
+Due to illnesses in the family, we needed to remain close to home.
+But we still wanted to have a couple of days alone together for Valentine’s Day.
+We couldn’t leave town, and we had left the planning a bit late, so booking anything on such a busy weekend would have been next to impossible.

 So we got an idea.